-The central theme in this course is how cartels and abuse of dominance are prevented, detected, combatted and compensated under European competition law.
-The aim is to give students insights into how unfair competition occurs in practice, how it can be prevented and how to react if unfair competition is detected within a company.
-To that end, students will participate in a mock trial, receive lectures from top-notch professors and the Dutch Competition Authority, and will visit a top law firm in the Netherlands to learn more about competition law in practice.
-In addition, we will touch upon modern competition issues in the digital era.
-During the last day of the course, students will give a short presentation in which they will have to comment on (the effects of) a famous cartel in their home country.
-This presentation can be transformed into a paper, which will make up the final grade for the course.
-The Summer Course has a social program as well, in which students discover Utrecht and the University’s facilities.
+However, the central theme in this course is the public enforcement of European competition law.
+The aim is to give students insights into how unfair competition occurs in practice, how this can be prevented and how to react if unfair competition is detected within a company.
+During the last day of the course, students will have to present a paper in which they will have to comment on (the effects of) a particular cartel.

 prof. dr Wilco J. Oostwouder (professor of corporate finance law UU and attorney at law Loyens & Loeff NV), attorneys at law of Loyens & Loeff NV specialized in Competition Law, and economists working in the Dutch Competition practice (f.i. at the Dutch authority Consumer and Market Authority and/or consultancy firms specialized in the economic effects of (unfair) competition.

 Ambitious advanced bachelor and master students (law, economics) who are anxious to know more about (the public enforcement of) European Competition Law and Economics and compliance with anti-trust rules.